 As for the second step, we’ll be making the Swiss Buttercream.
 I know this may sound very odd, but I can promise you that this will turn out great because it has worked for me several times.

 So what you’re going to do now, starting with a clean bowl, is add 4 ounces of egg whites and 1 pound of powdered sugar to the bowl and mix them together on low for 5 minutes.

 Please know that once the egg whites and powdered sugar have been mixed together, that it will have a thick texture.
-This is a great sign that you’re on the right track and on your way to making some awesome buttercream!
+This is a great sign that you’re on the right track and on your way to making some awesome and firm buttercream!

 After the mixture has mixed for at least 5 minutes, next you’ll add in 1 tsp of pure vanilla extract.